- This post contains affiliate links. Read more here.

 - Multiple dogs: A door needs to be low enough for your smallest and high enough for your tallest.

 - Children: It’s a documented risk that young kids accessing dog doors have led to accidents—even fatalities.
-Dog lovers who also love their young children may choose to wait on a pet door, or pony up for a more expensive electronic locking options.
+Dog lovers who also love their young children may choose to wait on a pet door, or pony up for a more expensive electronic locking option.

 - Animal Intruders: In Florida, alligators have crawled in through dog doors, and raccoon vandals have snuck into rural homes to wreak havoc.
-In some cases higher placed doors for longer legged dogs solves this problem, but do your regional research and choose accordingly.
+In some cases, higher placed doors for longer legged dogs solves this problem, but do your regional research and choose accordingly.

 - Energy Efficiency: Even the flap doors include energy-saving options like this one, so consider your climate and spend money up front to keep long-term costs low.